 Full house

-It refers to a hand consisting of the same value card in three different colors and another pair of another matching rank.
+It refers to a hand consisting of the same value card in three different colors and another pair of other matching rank.
 When two players or more show a full house, the winning hand is decided by choosing the one with the highest value, three of a kind.
 For example,

 - If player 1 gets 444JJ and player 2 gets 333kk, player 1 wins.